 Results have been remarkably consistent, and always top end.

-In 2013, Dubai College students achieved its best GCSE and ‘A’ level results in the College’s 36 year history.
+In 2013, Dubai College students achieved, at the time, its best results in its 36 year history.
 At ‘A’ level, its A*/A rate of 74.2% placed the College in 23rd place in The Daily Telegraph table of high performing UK Independent Schools.
 From that high, a drop seemed inevitable, but in 2015 DC actually moved one step higher to 22nd.
 A Level results were A*-A, 97.1% A* to C, and 100% A* to E.

 At GCSE, 79.3% were A* to A, 99.7% A* to C, and 100% A* to E which would have made it the 12th best co-educational independent school and the 3rd best co-educational state school in the UK at the time.

 Results are of course partly the value added by the school, but partly also a result of intake.
-From early years, admissions is an academically selective process, while entry to Year 12 is based on an interview with the Head of the Sixth Form, a minimum of five B grades at G.C.S.E., including Mathematics and English.
+From Year 7, admission is an academically selective process involving a competitive entry exam, while entry to Year 12 is based on an interview with the Head of the Sixth Form, a minimum of five B grades at G.C.S.E., including Mathematics and English.

 Subjects selected to be studied at 'A' Level require a grade B pass at GCSE.
 The exception is Mathematics, where grade A*/A is required in most cases.